Sales Dashboards

 Activity Metrics: Handle with Care

 Calls made, emails sent, meetings booked.
 These metrics are easy to track, easy to display, and surprisingly easy to get wrong.
+The instinct to measure activity is understandable.
+But the execution matters more than the intent, because activity metrics sit on a knife edge between useful diagnostic and perverse incentive.

 New reps ramping: Low activity is the most common cause of low pipeline in the first six months.
 Visibility helps managers coach effort before results can be expected.